camronh/Lottery-Tutorial/PART2.md

 npx hardhat --network localhost deploy
 ```

 If everything worked well, we should see a message in the console that says our contract address.
 We can also check the terminal running the chain for more detailed logging.

+> Be sure to leave your blockchain running, as we will be using it throughout the rest of this tutorial.

 #### Set sponsor wallet on deployment